Maine Home Energy Loans & Financing: Complete Guide

 Our Role in Financing

 At Horizon Homes, we help homeowners navigate the financing process as part of every project.
 We are familiar with Green Bank and NEIF application processes, we manage the Efficiency Maine rebate paperwork, and we can walk you through the options to find the best fit for your budget.
+It all starts with a free energy assessment.

 We also structure our estimates to support phased work.
 If the full project scope exceeds your comfortable financing range, we prioritize the improvements that deliver the most impact first.
 You can do phase one now and phase two next year, capturing rebates on each phase.